MAPLE INFANTS' SCHOOL

 • use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.

-Our pupils explore computing through role-play of technology in realistic scenarios (for example, shops) as well as through accessing a wide range of technology such as using a photocopier or microwave in purposeful ways.
-They will discover different uses of technology and how to use it safely and respectfully.
-Children have access to programs such as Busythings and Purple Mash which aim to support all areas of learning in the Early Years curriculum, as well as providing our younger learners with fundamental mouse and keyboard skills when using a PC and respectful use of the Ipads.
+Our pupils also explore computing through role-play of technology in realistic scenarios (for example, shops and home corner) as well as through accessing a wide range of technology such as using a photocopier or microwave in purposeful ways.
+Pupils discover different uses of technology and how to use different technological devices safely and respectfully.
+Our pupils have access to programs such as Busythings and Purple Mash on iPads, which aim to support all areas of learning in the Early Years curriculum, as well as encouraging our younger learners to develop fundamental fine motor control when working through a program.

 Picture